playframework/playframework/documentation/manual/releases/release31/Highlights31.md

 WebSocket.Text.acceptWithOptions(request ->
   new WebSocket.Accepted<>(flow)
     .withHeader("X-WebSocket-Trace", request.id().toString())
-    .withCookies(Cookie.builder("ws-session", "connected").withHttpOnly(true).build()));
+    .withCookies(Cookie.builder("ws-session", "connected").withHttpOnly(true).build())
+    .addingToSession(request, "websocket", "connected"));
 ```

-This is useful for applications that need to attach handshake metadata, for example trace identifiers or cookies, while still using Play's WebSocket handling.
-These headers and cookies are sent only with the opening handshake response.
+This is useful for applications that need to attach handshake metadata, for example trace identifiers, cookies, or session updates, while still using Play's WebSocket handling.
+These headers, cookies, and session updates are sent only with the opening handshake response.
 Protocol-owned headers such as `Upgrade`, `Connection`, `Sec-WebSocket-Accept`, and `Sec-WebSocket-Protocol` remain controlled by Play and the selected `subprotocol`.

 For more details, see the [[Scala WebSocket documentation|ScalaWebSockets#Setting-WebSocket-handshake-headers-and-cookies]] and [[Java WebSocket documentation|JavaWebSockets#Setting-WebSocket-handshake-headers-and-cookies]].